SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/01-Variables.md

 * There could be variables storing days (DayOfWeek): Monday, Tuesday, …, Sunday
 * Date and time: 14-June-1980 6:30:00, 25-Dec-2017 23:17:22

-**Variables** can ve viewed as containers for data (or named areas in computer memory).
+**Variables** can be viewed as "containers" for data (or named areas in computer memory).
 The data that they store can be read and changed at any time.

 **Variables** provide means for:
   * **Storing** data